365CSI/iCSR/iCSR-why-it-was-developed.md

 * Display Templates - CSR technology used to change the display of **Webparts** (mainly used for Search Dsiplay Templates)
 * JSlink - The Link on a WebPart, Field or View to one or more CSR files

 On the Web you will see the terms CSR and JSlink (incorrectly) used interchangeably.
-A JSlink can point to a non-CSR (but executing JavaScript code) file.
+A JSlink can point to any (non-CSR) JavaScript file.

 #### Getting into CSR (Client Side Rendering) development

-Alas the generic topic *JavaScript development* makes CSR information hard to find in Google.
+Alas the generic topic *JavaScript Client Side development* makes CSR information hard to find in Google.

 Andrei Markeev has by far [the best blogposts](http://www.codeproject.com/Articles/amarkeev#Article) on the topic.
-And wrote the **cool** [**Cisar Chrome extension**](https://chrome.google.com/webstore/detail/cisar/nifbdojdggkboiifaklkamfpjcmgafpo?hl=en) (*I have been in this Internet business for 26 years; when I say cool it  **is** cool*)
+And wrote the **cool** [**Cisar Chrome extension**](https://chrome.google.com/webstore/detail/cisar/nifbdojdggkboiifaklkamfpjcmgafpo?hl=en) *(I have been in this Internet business for 26 years; when I say cool it  **is** cool)*

 The [blogposts on MSDN](https://code.msdn.microsoft.com/sharepoint/Client-side-rendering-JS-2ed3538a) you are bound to find demonstrate, to be honest, sometimes too sloppy coding.
-There is only one (older) [video on Channel9](https://channel9.msdn.com/blogs/OfficeDevPnP/Client-Side-Rendering)
+There is only one [video on Channel9](https://channel9.msdn.com/blogs/OfficeDevPnP/Client-Side-Rendering)

 On [StackExchange/SharePoint](http://sharepoint.stackexchange.com/) the [number of CSR questions](http://sharepoint.stackexchange.com/search?tab=newest&q=csr) is disappointing.
 In the 6 months I have been [active](http://sharepoint.stackexchange.com/users/32871/danny-engelman) on this platform I have seen about a dozen serious questions (and answers)